 The last link in Scottish Labour’s ‘grand plan’ is to oust the SNP from Scottish government office in the 2016 Holyrood election.
 This would open up the road to reinstating Labour controlled patronage and hence promote career advancement once more.
 A ‘No’ vote would certainly set back the SNP government’s immediate hopes to be able to dispense much greater patronage, and their attempt to build up a new wannabe Scottish ruling class.
 Yet the SNP could still remain better placed than Scottish Labour in the run-up to and after the 2016 Holyrood elections.

-Indeed, there will be people voting ‘No’ on September 18th, who although they voted Labour in the 2010 Westminster General election, also voted for the SNP in the last 2011 Holyrood election.
+Indeed, there will be people voting ‘Yes’ on September 18th, who although they voted Labour in the 2010 Westminster General election, then voted for the SNP in the last 2011 Holyrood election.
 This is because they see the SNP as better than Labour in protecting their interests in Scotland within the current UK set-up, which they still accept.

 So, if Labour fails to win the 2015 Westminster election, or is indeed elected and continues with Osborne’s austerity offensive (itself initiated by the last Gordon Brown Labour government, with Alistair Darling promising harsher cuts than Thatcher had imposed), then this would greatly increase the SNP’s chances of holding on to office at Holyrood in 2016.